nicoviscusi/Project_1_ML/README.md

 ```
 git clone https://github.com/TitBro/Project_1_ML.git
 ```
-once the repository has been cloned, datasets must be downloaded from AIcrowd (https://www.aicrowd.com/challenges/epfl-machine-learning-higgs) and placed in the repository previously installed.
+once the repository has been cloned, datasets must be downloaded from AIcrowd (https://www.aicrowd.com/challenges/epfl-machine-learning-higgs) and placed in the repository previously installed: they must be .csv files named train.csv and test.csv respectively

 ## Organisation of the repository
 This repository consists of 2 directories and others files concerning data and implementation mainly: